-Specific actions recommended by ASHRAE and being employed by the Mines COVID HVAC Team and Facilities Management are explained below.
+Specific action recommended by the COVID HVAC Team and Facilities are explained below:

-- HVAC systems in Mines labs are already supplying 100 percent outdoor air.
+- HVAC systems in labs are already supplying 100 percent outdoor air.

 - All newer buildings supply adequate amounts of outdoor air that meets or exceeds ASHRAE Standard 62.1 and have MERV 13 filters.

-- Most buildings on campus have smart controls that supply 100 percent outdoor air when conditions are ideal (outdoor air is cooler than indoor) – this is also known as “free cooling.”
-For the rest of the time, we will supply an amount that meets or exceeds ASHRAE Standard 62.1
+- Most buildings on campus have smart controls that supply 100 percent outdoor air when conditions are ideal (outdoor air is cooler than indoor).
+This is also known as “free cooling.”
+For the rest of the time, we supply an amount of outdoor air that meets or exceeds ASHRAE Standard 62.1.

-Recommendation: Improve filter efficiencies to MERV 13 or higher, as possible
+Improve air filter efficiencies to MERV 13 or higher, as possible

-- For older buildings, we are increasing outdoor air and/or installing MERV 13 filters if not already in place, provided the equipment can handle the thicker filters.
+- For not-so-new buildings, we have increased outdoor air and/or installed MERV 13 filters, and if not already in place, provided the equipment that can handle the thicker filters.

-- For rooms with local HVAC systems (like fan coil units), we are installing MERV13 filters or the highest the system can accommodate.
+- For rooms with local HVAC systems (like fan coil units), we have installed MERV 13 filters or the highest the system can accommodate.

-- For rooms with lower outdoor air but with MERV 13 filters in place, we are increasing the number of times air will go over these filters (recirculation airflow), to make sure they filter out as much contaminants as possible.
+- For rooms with lower outdoor air but with MERV 13 filters in place, we have increased the number of times air will go over these filters (recirculation airflow), to ensure they filter out as many contaminants as possible.

 Frequently Asked Questions